-A well worth rest day for acclimatisation and local hike in this wonderful setting, surrounded by stunning peaks, specially Peak 43 which rises to 6,769m altitude.
-Just north from the camp there is a huge moraine behind which is dammed a beautiful glacial lake known as the Sabai Tsho, into which plummets the hanging Sabai Glacier well worth exploring with time spent will help you to acclmatise well.
+A well worth rest day for acclimatisation and local hike in this wonderful setting, surrounded by stunning peaks, especially Peak 43 which rises to 6,769m altitude.
+Just north from the camp there is a huge moraine behind which is dammed a beautiful glacial lake known as the Sabai Tsho, into which plummets the hanging Sabai Glacier well worth exploring with time spent will help you to acclimatise well.

 Day 09: Trek to Khare and Mera base camp at 5,000m 4-5 hrs.

 After a great time at Tagnag, today's destination is a short daily walk of 3-4 hours but we will take it slowly acclimatizing and enjoying the surrounding scenery.
 Our route follows a relatively good trail leading up across the moraine which dams the Chapatti Tal and then reaching a high point lined with cairns overlooking the glacial lake after more than half hour climb.
 From here the path descends slightly before touring the ridge and crossing a sandy bowl to the steep stream that descends from Dig Kharka, as we proceed on the right bank until after 45 minutes reaching the large pasture of Dig Kharka, here cross the stream with the help of stepping stones towards the walls of an old shelter.
 With a break here perhaps time for lunch, after Dig Kharka, walk leads to a steep climb for few minutes, passing a large bivouac stone and then contouring around the hillside reaching the stream once again.
 Re-cross the stream at an obvious spot on large boulders.
 Following a trail for more than an hour across the boulder-strewn hillside to reach Khare for the overnight